 Salvation is found in no one else, for there is no other name under heaven given to men by which we must be saved" (Acts 4:12).

-When we genuinely understand all God has done for us, the only response is love for the One who has made our freedom and deliverance from sin possible.
+When we truly understand all that God has done for us, the only response is love for the One who has made possible our freedom and deliverance from sin.

 Is There Another Way?
 (Matthew 26:39).